BeyondQuality/beyondquality/research/public_speaking.md

 ### 10. Design for imperfection / accept failure

 Rahul Verma: I start from the idea that this talk is going to fail... treat the submitted idea as a hypothesis and let it evolve.

+@topsycreed: For a talk to succeed, it’s not enough to prepare it well.
+You also need to set the right expectations, promote it to the right audience, and accept that you simply can’t please everyone.

+@sharovatov: I've been doing all kinds of sports my whole life, since I was 6.
+I know how often I think I will perform well at a competition, but then often I don't :D So when going on stage, I tell myself that this the same — sometimes I will perform well, sometimes I won't, and this is ok.
+It makes me less nervous :)

+@vivianehen: I feel when you can free yourself from expectations to fit into a norm how a talk should be delivered, the chances are high to develop your own style.
+In my experience, humans want to see humans.
+That means imperfection is not only allowed, but welcomed.
+If you have something to share, it does not matter if you are a fullblown actress or actor.
+Just be yourself.

+@rytmar: Expectation management: Remember that everyone does not need to like your talk.
+If you want to please everyone, you may please noone.

 ### 11. Body language, voice, emotional connection